The best sales to shop today: Mac Mini, Arlo, Old Navy and more - CNN Underscored

 - Treat someone special (or yourself) to a box of 12 fancy Ferrero Rocher chocolates for just $3.99 at Woot!.

-- Keep an extra eye on your home with this Eufy Security 1080P Indoor Pan & Tilt Cam for under $30.
+- Keep an extra eye on your home with this Eufy Security 1080p Indoor Pan & Tilt Cam for under $30.

 - Up your coffee game with this cult-favorite milk frother from Amazon, now available for under $15 in select colors.